Using automated rules to create recurring review cycles based on an employee's start date

 Giving a name to your automated rule and configuring the trigger

-In this example let’s name our “Yearly Anniversary Reviews”.
-In the next section we'll set when we want review cycles to be automatically generated.
-We want this review cycle to be generated every year, so we'll select "Repeating” as opposed to “One-time”.
-From here you will be able to select how often you want this review cycle to be triggered and when you want the first cycle to be triggered.
-In our example we will select the first review to be created 11 months after the employee's start date and will repeat every 12 months thereafter.
-The automation then will trigger on the 11th month, the 23rd month, the 35th month and so on, one month before the employees yearly anniversary dates.
+From here, you will select how often you want this review cycle to be triggered and when you want the first cycle to be initiated.
+In our example, we will choose the first review to be created 11 months after the employee's start date and will repeat every 12 months after that.
+The automation then will trigger on the 11th month, the 23rd month, the 35th month, and so on, one month before the employee's yearly anniversary dates.

 *The difference with scores being that there can be no calibration and no weighted scores included in an automated review cycle*